sachithrc/unverbalized-cues/README.md

 Outputs are tagged by model, so both runs coexist.
 Fitting the lens is the expensive step and only needs doing once per model; it requires [anthropics/jacobian-lens](https://github.com/anthropics/jacobian-lens).

-`notes.md` is the lab notebook — predictions written before each run, and what actually happened.